rtmigo/fmap_dart/README.md

 var fmap = Fmap.temp();
 ```

-To store cached data in a specific subdirectory of a temporary directory
+To store cached data in a specific subdirectory of the temporary directory

 ``` dart
 var blobs = Fmap.temp(subdir: 'blobsCache');